-If the car is fitted with a load sensing switch and this switch is closed when the doors are closing, then the by-pass feature operates so that the car cannot stop for intermediate landing calls and will only stop at the first car call encountered.
+If the car is fitted with a load sensing switch and this switch is closed, then the bypass feature operates so that the car cannot stop for intermediate landing calls and will only stop at the first car call encountered.
 Acceleration or retardation cannot cause inadvertent operation of the by-pass feature.